NASHUA REGIONAL PLANNING COMMISSION BYLAWS

 ARTICLE V. MEETINGS

-A. Schedule: Unless otherwise specified by the Chairman of the Commission, meetings shall be held quarterly.
-The Chairman shall have the authority to call a special meeting.
-Special meetings shall also be held by petitions to the Chairman by five (5) Commissioners, on 48 hours notice.
+A. Schedule: Unless otherwise specified by the Chair of the Commission, meetings shall be held quarterly.
+The Chair shall have the authority to call a special meeting.
+Special meetings shall also be held by petitions to the Chair by five (5) Commissioners, on 48 hours notice.
 The purpose of the special meeting will be the only subject on the agenda.
 The Annual Meeting shall be held in June for the purpose of electing officers, adopting the annual operating budget and any other business that may come before the Commission.
-A Commission quorum shall consist of eleven representatives or duly appointed alternates.
+A Commission or MPO Policy Committee quorum shall consist of eleven representatives or duly appointed alternates.

 B. Order of Business: